Back

 • The sauté station is usually composed of a multiple gas burner range, sauté pans and a prep area.

-• The fryer station contains a cooler for frozen foods and a fryer for cooking them.
+• The fryer station contains a cooler for frozen foods and a commercial deep fryer for cooking them.

 • The kitchen line is an essential component of every kitchen.
 This is where completed dishes are placed for wait staff to serve to diners.

-• Waiter Station - usually right outside of the kitchen
+• The waiter station is usually right outside of the kitchen.

 The configuration of your kitchen should also depend heavily on maximizing employee mobility and worker efficiency.
 The design should make culinary equipment and food ingredients easily accessible, allowing employees to move around as smoothly as possible.
 In line with the idea of ergonomics, the fewer the steps needed to complete tasks, the better.